MD20M/CooperTelegramSniper/README.md

   "CUSTOM_RPC_ENDPOINT": "CHANGE TO CUSTOM RPC OR LEAVE EMPTY"// empty as in "" "PREFERRED_POOLS": ["pump","raydium"], // pools that you want the bot to buy - pump for pump, raydium for raydium, if you want the bot to buy both then leave them both in
   "USE_WEBHOOK":"True", // Allows the bot to send a webhook when a buy or a sell happens, if set to "False" it will not post anything.
 Anonymous.
-  "CUSTOM_WEBHOOK": "CUSTOM_WEBHOOK" // leave as is or change with own discord webhook URL }
+  "CUSTOM_WEBHOOK": "CUSTOM_WEBHOOK" // leave as is or change with own discord webhook URL "BUY_TWICE": "True" // If left on True, will buy tokens more then once.
+}
 ```